 School Counsellors work with all grade levels in various ways.
 Much of the work of a School Counsellor is “guidance” or “developmental” in nature.
 School Counsellors can work with individual students, small groups, large groups or whole classes of students.

-Parental consent is required for School Counselling services if the child is under 12 and has been seen more than 3 times.
+Parental consent is required for School Counselling services if the child is under 12 and has been seen more than three times.
 Parental consent is not required for students over the age of 12 to access a School Counsellor.

 - when disclosure is required to prevent clear and imminent danger to the client or others

-- when legal requirements demand that confidential material be revealed.
+- when legal requirements demand that confidential material be revealed

 - when a child is in need of protection

-(taken from CCPA Code of Ethics)
+(Taken from CCPA Code of Ethics)

 School Counselling in Nova Scotia

 The current program for Nova Scotia is Comprehensive Guidance and Counselling Program.
 To view this document, click here.
-This document is currently being reviewed and rewritten/updated.